Wind-River/cloud-platform-deployment-manager/README.md

 is expected to be locked.
 Otherwise, the configMap will be set as finalized to block the further operation.

+Note: The config map must be applied before the deployment configuration.

 ```yaml
 apiVersion: v1
 kind: ConfigMap